Environmental Protection Agency (EPA).

 EPA determines whether acute and chronic dietary pesticide exposures are safe by comparing aggregate exposure estimates to the acute PAD (aPAD) and chronic PAD (cPAD).
 For linear cancer risks, EPA calculates the lifetime probability of acquiring cancer given the estimated aggregate exposure.
 Short-, intermediate-, and chronic-term risks are evaluated by comparing the estimated aggregate food, water, and residential exposure to the appropriate PODs to ensure that an adequate MOE exists.

 1. Acute risk.
-Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food and water to fomesafen will occupy < 1% of the aPAD for all population subgroups, including all infants (< 1 year old), the population group receiving the greatest exposure.
+Using the exposure assumptions discussed in this unit for acute exposure, the acute dietary exposure from food and water to fomesafen will occupy 2.9% of the aPAD for all infants less than 1-years old, the population group receiving the greatest exposure.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to fomesafen from Start Printed Page 65569food and water will utilize 77% of the cPAD for all infants (< 1 year old) the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to fomesafen from food and water will utilize 70% of the cPAD for all infants less than 1 year old, the population group receiving the greatest exposure.
 There are no residential uses for fomesafen.

 4. Aggregate cancer risk for U.S. population.
-Based on the data summarized in Unit III.A., fomesafen is not expected to pose a cancer risk to humans.
+Based on the lack of evidence of carcinogenicity in two adequate rodent carcinogenicity studies, fomesafen is not expected to pose a cancer risk to humans.

 IV.
 Other Considerations